Holland Park has a long history of service and spreading the Good News of Jesus on our street and around the world.

 RELEASED-TIME CHRISTIAN EDUCATION

-Holland Park participates in the Relased-Time Christian Education program by hosting classes once a week September through March.
-We partner with Mauldin Middle School through Christian Learning Centers of Greenville County to share the hope of the Gospel and show them the love of Jesus through teaching, encouragement and relational investment.
+Holland Park participates in the Released-Time Christian Education program by hosting classes once a week from September through March.
+We partner with Mauldin Middle School through Christian Learning Centers of Greenville County to share the hope of the Gospel and show them the love of Jesus through teaching, encouragement, and relational investment.
 Our hope is that, when these students move on to high school, Jesus might have stirred their hearts with affection for Him.
 We want nothing more than for these students to know Him, pursue Him and seek after Him with all of their being.
-If you would like to volunteer with Released Time, please contact Brandon Mays.
-There are both weekly opportunities and case by case volunteer opportunities.
+If you would like to volunteer with Released Time, please contact Cindy Payne There are both weekly opportunities and case-by-case volunteer opportunities.

 Foreign Mission History